 If your radiator fan is blowing hard due to an overheating engine, it’s important that you take immediate action.
 Check your coolant levels and make sure they are at the proper levels.
 This will guarantee optimal performance from your cooling system.

-In addition, inspecting belts, hoses, and other parts that comprise your vehicle’s cooling system can identify any issues which may lead to further engine damage.
+In addition, inspecting belts, hoses, and other parts that comprise your vehicle’s cooling system can identify any issues that may lead to further engine damage.

 The reason why a car makes loud fan noise when driving is that the cooling fans can make a loud noise when it runs constantly at high speed, or when it stops running altogether.